kyma-project/cli/docs/gen-docs/kyma_alpha_uninstall.md

 title: kyma alpha uninstall
 ---

-Uninstalls Kyma on a running Kubernetes cluster.
+Uninstalls Kyma from a running Kubernetes cluster.

 ## Synopsis

-Use this command to uninstall Kyma on a running Kubernetes cluster.
+Use this command to uninstall Kyma from a running Kubernetes cluster.

 ```bash
 kyma alpha uninstall [flags]